Brendan Donovan Player Props: Cardinals vs. Marlins

 Marlins Pitching Rankings

-- The Marlins have a 4.07 team ERA that ranks 13th across all MLB pitching staffs.
+- The Marlins have a 4.13 team ERA that ranks 15th among all MLB pitching staffs.

-- Marlins pitchers combine to give up 92 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- Marlins pitchers combine to rank 12th in baseball in home runs allowed (94 total, 1.1 per game).

-- Hoeing makes the start for the Marlins, his sixth of the season.
-He is 1-2 with a 3.72 ERA and 30 strikeouts in 38 2/3 innings pitched.
+- Perez (5-2) gets the starting nod for the Marlins in his 11th start of the season.
+He's put together a 2.47 ERA in 47 1/3 innings pitched, with 54 strikeouts.

-- In his most recent appearance on Friday against the Atlanta Braves, the right-hander went 3 2/3 innings, giving up seven earned runs while surrendering six hits.
+- In his last appearance on Saturday against the Atlanta Braves, the right-hander tossed a third of an inning, giving up six earned runs while surrendering seven hits.

-- In 19 games this season, the 26-year-old has amassed a 3.72 ERA and 7 strikeouts per nine innings, while allowing a batting average of .243 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.